 The Southern Rockies Wildland Fire Module was created in April 2008 to help restore Colorado's forests with safe, scientifically-designed controlled burns on thousands of acres.

 The Module also provides prescribed fire training to a wide range of partners and assists federal agencies in allowing naturally-ignited wildland fires to burn in ways that will help restore hundreds of thousands of additional acres.

 When conditions do not allow for the safe and effective use of fire, the Module implements other kinds of hazardous fuel reduction treatments and aids in wildland fire suppression.

-Since its inception, the Module has implemented 50+ prescribed burns across Colorado, manually treated nearly 12,000 acres of hazardous fuels through mechanical thinning and the use of prescribed fire, participated in more than 40 wildland fire assignments around the West, and trained at least 200 partners.
+Since its inception, the Module has implemented 60+ prescribed burns across the country, manually treated more than 16,000 acres of forests through mechanical thinning and the use of prescribed fire, participated in more than 45 wildland fire assignments around the West, and trained at least 350 partners.

 The Module’s prescribed burns have improved forest health, enhanced wildlife habitat and protected communities and watersheds on at least 25,000 acres.
 These projects have specifically benefited imperiled wildlife and plant species such as the mountain plover (Charadrius montanus) and Colorado butterfly plant (Gaura neomexicana ssp. coloradensis).

 The Module’s wildland fire assignments have occurred in many parts of Colorado.
 Their expertise has also been used across the West in incidents such as the Kanuti Fire, where they helped to manage a remote fire in the north tundra of Alaska, and the Wallow Fire in Arizona, where their unique skills helped to protect the communities of Alpine and Luna.

 Throughout this work, the Module has been repeatedly recognized as one of the best in the business due to their professionalism and unique mix of both science and fire management experience.